k21971/EvilHack/doc/evilhack-changelog.md

 - Unlock trident skill for tortles playing a role that normally wouldn't have it
 - Tortles, various monsters can move fast whilst underwater
 - Fix: tortles and breathing underwater
+- Fix: You are very fast from something